Environment | In harmony with nature

 Water Source Conservation Project: W-eco-p

 Bridgestone is participating in a multi-stakeholder project called W-eco-p, in collaboration with the Waterworks Bureau of Yokohama City (Japan) and other companies, to reduce the risk of water shortages in the region.
-The Company’s plant in the area (which has been identified as a water stress area) produces a diversified range of products.
-Participation in this program helps the Company contribute to mitigating water risk in the area.
-It does so through its forest maintenance activities.
+Bridgestone’s plant in the area, which has been identified as a water stress area, produces a diversified range of products.
+Participation in this program helps Bridgestone contribute to mitigating water risk in the area through its forest maintenance activities.

 The activities, called Ecopia’s forest, contribute to conservation and maintenance of the water source forests owned by the Waterworks Bureau of Yokohama City in Doshi village, Yamanashi pref.
-The Company’s employees and their families in Yokohama section visit there twice a year in spring and autumn to learn the role of water source forests and the necessity of forest protection from the Waterworks Bureau’s staff.
+Bridgestone’s employees and their families in the Yokohama section visit there twice a year in spring and autumn to learn the role of water source forests and the necessity of forest protection from the Waterworks Bureau’s staff.
 They experience tree planting, pruning, and thinning on their own.
-These activities have been in place since 2010, and more than 150 employees and their families participated last year.
+These activities have been in place since 2010, and 105 employees and their families participated in 2024.

 Relevant Information